chrisfcarroll/Azure-VM-Run/README.md

   -a computetarget ml1 of default size (nc6) in the workspace and then stops, telling you what else you must specify to proceed

-## 2. Using an Azure Data Science Virtual Machine' image for ML training or work
+## Option 2.
+Using an Azure Data Science Virtual Machine' image for ML training or work

 - Microsoft have published several “Data Science Virtual Machine” images.
 The script uses one recommended for CUDA which is:
 `microsoft-ads:linux-data-science-vm-ubuntu:linuxdsvmubuntu:20.01.09`